 Located in the beautiful Finger Lakes Region, Syracuse is one of Upstate New York's most wonderfully preserved cities.
 The compact downtown is a treasure trove of restored buildings and historical sites.

 Things to do in Syracuse range from shopping, dining, exploring the museums, sightseeing, and enjoying nature in the city's parks, to seeing a game — the Orange football and basketball teams are a big draw here.

-Many of the main attractions are downtown, but just a short drive away is Destiny USA, the fifth largest shopping mall in the United States.
+Many of the main attractions and places to visit are downtown, but just a short drive away is Destiny USA, the fifth-largest shopping mall in the United States.
 A thirty-minute drive from Syracuse will take you to the beautiful village of Skaneateles, known as a summer retreat for some of the rich and famous.